4-5-2009: Aramean blood continues to flow in Iraq…

 Sub-Commission on the Promotion and Protection of Human Rights

-The exclusion and discrimination of the Indigenous Aramean people of Mesopotamia (Aram-Naharaim)
+Spiritual Colonialism and the decline of the Indigenous Aramean people of Aram-Nahrin

 Oral statement under item: 4 Review of developments pertaining to the promotion and protection of the rights of indigenous peoples, including their human rights and fundamental freedom:

 (a) General Debate

 In the framework of item 4 (a); we wish to make a few remarks on the impact of the spiritual colonialism on the decline of the indigenous Aramean people of Middle-east.

 Many indigenous peoples present at this meeting have a dark page in their history.
 Some of them became victims of persecutions, discrimination and ethnic cleansing; others became victim of extermination, exclusion and extortion.
 Their lands were invaded by strangers, the original inhabitants were oppressed merciless and the natural resources were exploited by the invaders.
 Their cultures, customs and traditions were oppressed or erased by ,,spiritual colonialism”.
 Some survived while others were annihilated.
 They were considered as savages and their genuine traditions and customs were considered as backwards by the then ,,civilized” nations.
 Their children were forced to deny the heritage of their forefathers- under the pretext of “education” ; a heritage kept alive for thousands of years whether oral or in written form.